-In addition to the creation of the pen, Bryan can personalize nibs for the users individual writing style.
+In addition to the creating fountain pens I can personalize nibs for the users individual writing style.

 I hope that every piece of work I produce will bring many years of joy to its owner and perhaps become an heirloom.

 Bryan Field grew up in England where, among other things, he studied woodwork and metal work in high school.
 Leaving England to travel he met his wife in Israel and they later moved to New York where he graduated from Brooklyn College.
 Bryan and Linda lived in Maine for three years while he pursued a graduate degree in Oceanography.
-Much of his work is inspired by his love of the environment.
+Much of his work is inspired by his love of the environment and his appreciation of Art Deco stained glass.
 An avid traveler, Bryan takes inspiration from the places he visits, often collecting unique materials which can then be incorporated into his work.
 These experiences and the beauty of the local terrain enliven his work.

-Mostly self-taught, Bryan has taken courses at Sharon Arts center and continues to learn through his affiliation with the International Association of Penturners.
+Mostly self-taught, Bryan has taken courses at Sharon Arts Center, Metalwerx, Keene State College and continues to learn through his affiliation with the International Association of Penturners.

 69 Murphy Rd